-Slurping down this cacao dandy thickshake usually leads to spooning (and not the bedroom form), as this thickshake really does thicken up with the addition of chia seeds and pysllium.
+Slurping down this cacao dandy thickshake usually leads to spooning (and not the bedroom form), as this thickshake really does thicken up with the addition of chia seeds and psyllium.
 There is something decadent about taking a pudding like spoonful of this thickshake with the added crunch from your chosen toppings (I’ve used my crumbled choc chip quinoa & papaya cookie topping here, its really is pure heaven.

 If dandelion tea isn’t your flavour, then I suggest using chai tea as an alternative.
 However, if you have yet to try dandelion tea, please give it a go before dismissing it.
 I pick mine up loosely packed, but you can buy it in tea bag form too from supermarkets, often mixed with chicory root which is also delicious.

-cacao dandy thickshake
+cacao dandy thickshake recipe

 - 1 person